The earth's environment at Bradleys Head

 - Take the return walk to Athol Hall and discuss the physical features of the harbour, including the difference between a bay and a harbour.

 Remember to wear a hat and sunscreen, bring wet weather gear, and lunch which should be low waste with a refillable water bottle.
 Drinking water is available.
 Please bring your gear in a backpack or similar, and not a plastic bag.

 Get driving directions

-Bradleys Head is located on Bradleys Head Road between Athol and Taylors Bay.
-Schools travelling by bus will drive along Military Road Mosman and then continue to Bradleys Head Road to the parking area near the amphitheatre.
+Bradleys Head is located between Athol and Taylors Bay.
+Travelling by bus drive along Military Road, Mosman and then continue to Bradleys Head Road to the parking area near the amphitheatre.